-broader spacing practice, sandy and poor water holding nature of the soil, recently developed marginal land and receding soil moisture conditions during major reproductive growth with only three supplementary irrigations after sowing (Table 2).
-Under heat stress conditions in Patancheru, the shoot biomass produced was higher than the normal sown crop, as the heatstressed crop was optimally irrigated, while the normal sown one was on receding soil moisture condition.
-However, mean seed yield of all the accessions was reduced to two-thirds.
-In Kanpur, the shoot biomass was reduced by half under heat stress, and the seed yield was reduced by one-fourth (Table 2).
-The overall harvest indices were lower under heat stress compared to the normal sown conditions, and it was higher in Patancheru in any of the sowing conditions.
+Between the two locations the shoot biomass and yield produced in Kanpur was manifolds less than that at Patancheru.
+This was due to a combination of effects that did not promote a normal crop growth such as broader spacing practiced, sandy and poor water holding nature of the soil, recently developed marginal land and receding soil moisture conditions during major reproductive growth with only three supplementary irrigations after sowing (Table 2).
+Under heat stress conditions in Patancheru, the shoot biomass produced was higher than the normal sown crop as the heat stressed crop was optimally irrigated, while the normal sown one was on receding soil moisture condition.
+However, mean seed yield of all the accessions were reduced to two-thirds.
+In Kanpur the shoot biomass was reduced by half under heat stress and the seed yield by one-fourth (Table 2).
+The overall harvest indices were lower under heat stress compared to the normal sown conditions and it was higher in Patancheru in any of the sowing conditions.